IrynaKryvokhyzha/IrynaKryvokhyzha/README.md

 ### Hi, I'm Iryna 👋

 I'm a creative Front-End Developer.
-Have a solid understanding of HTML5/CSS3, Flexbox/Grid positioning, and responsive design principles.
-I built multiple projects from scratch using the technologies listed below including JavaScript, and the Vue.js framework.
-Have a strong problem-solving and analytical skills.
-Excellent communication and teamwork abilities.
+Proficient in crafting, deploying, and optimizing web applications using a diverse tech stack, including JavaScript, Vue.js, Nuxt.js, and Node.js.
+Passionate about seeking new challenges to refine and expand my skill set continually.
 Self-motivated with a strong desire to learn and grow as a developer.

 📫 Reach me out!